the1lab/1lab/src/Cat/Displayed/Cartesian/Weak.lagda.md

 $\cE$ is a weak fibration.

-This result is the primary reason to care about weak fibrations, as we already have a suite of tools for constructing natural equivalences of hom sets!
+This result is the primary reason to care about weak fibrations, as we already have a toolkit for constructing natural equivalences of hom sets!
 Most notably, this allows us to use the theory of [adjuncts] to construct weak fibrations.